ResonantGeoData/ResonantGeoData/docs/ingest-data.md

 ![image_file](./images/image_file.png)

 This step lets the data catalog know that the added file is an image, and it will begin a few processing routines in the background to create an `ImageEntry` automatically.
-Once saved, you can go to the "image entrys" section of the admin portal, and you will find your image listed there:
+Once saved, you can go to the image entries section of the admin portal, and you will find your image listed there:

 ![image_entry_list](./images/image_entry_list.png)